jkroepke/helm-secrets/README.md

 ```
 curl -L $TARBALL_URL | tar -C $(helm home)/plugins -xzv
 ```
 #### Helm-wrapper configuration
-By default helm-wrapper is not configured to encrypt/decrypt secrets.yaml in charts templates.
-They are templates and values from specific secrets/value files should e used in this templates as reference from helm itself.
+By default, helm-wrapper is not configured to encrypt/decrypt secrets.yaml in charts templates.
+They are treated as templates and values from specific secrets/value files should be used in these templates as a reference from helm itself.
-Set you own options as ENV variables if you like overwrite default kms enabled and decrypt charts disabled.
+Set you own options as ENV variables if you like to overwrite default kms enabled and decrypt charts disabled.
 ```
-DECRYPT_CHARTS=false helm-wrapper ....
+DECRYPT_CHARTS=false helm-wrapper...
 ```
 ## Usage and examples